kkovlakas/gaussfree/README.md

 # gaussfree

-Tools for non-Gaussian statistics.
+## Tools for non-Gaussian statistics

 `gaussfree` is a library aiming at offering tools for

 - Statistical operations in situations where the Gaussian ditribution is not correct;
 - Estimation of distirbution parameters avoiding the normal approximation;
 - Bayesian inference; and
 - Additional helper and visualization functions.